Johnny Cardenas Lumberjack Baseball Camps

 After Vernon, he finished his final two seasons at Texas State in 2000 and 2001.
 While a Bobcat, he was part of the 2000 Texas State team that won the second of back-to-back Southland Conference Tournaments and upset host Baylor in the first round of the Waco Regional.
 His 3.09 ERA in 2000 still ranks in the top 10 all-time at Texas State, and his seven saves over his two-year career there are tied for fourth.

-Massengale and his wife, Sarah, were married in June of 2009 and reside in Nacogdoches.
+Massengale and his wife, Sarah, were married in June of 2009 and recently gave birth to twins, Raider and Paisley.
+The family resides in Nacogdoches.